uscwebservices/safely-php/PRESENTATION.md

 # In closing

+* Always validate and sanitize your inputs (or use safely-php to do it for you)
+* Consolidate your DB interactions so you can review fewer files and lines of PHP
+* Remove unused PHP files so you don't have to review them next time
 * Audit your legacy code
 	* do it regularly, mark it on the calendar

-* Always validate and sanitize your inputs (or use safely-php to do it for you)
-* Remove unused PHP files so you don't have to review them next time
-* Consolidate your DB interactions so you can review fewer files and lines of PHP
-* If you like use safely-php to validate and sanitize your legacy code (or new code)
+(If you like use safely-php to validate and sanitize your legacy or even new code)

 # Finally!